 If you’re reading this, you’re probably already familiar with Endometriosis.
-If not, click here to read more about what it is and how to treat it.
 But what is bipolar disorder?
 I’ve heard of it, but haven’t actually asked what it is.

 It’s considered a chronic illness which affects the brain and moods, often switching between extreme emotions : happy moods (manic) and incredibly depressed moods (depressive).
 They don’t know what causes bipolar disorder, but it can run in families.
-There are ongoing studies to greater understand and hopefully one day cure bipolar disorder (for a list of clinical trials, click here).
+There are ongoing studies to greater understand and hopefully one day cure bipolar disorder.
 Treatments can include medications which help soothe and control moods, therapy, and/or electroconvulsive therapy.

 There is; however, one very interesting theory by Dr. Jory Goodman that many people who have been diagnosed with Bipolar Disorder have been misdiagnosed and instead suffer from hormone imbalances, including PMS and PCOS.
 I’m not saying this to lessen your bipolar diagnosis, if you are reading this and suffer from it.
 I’m simply pointing out another person’s perspective.
 As they say, “knowledge is power.”

 There are several studies that find women with Endometriosis seem to be more prone to mood disorders.
 In 2006, 16 women with Endometriosis (diagnosed via laparoscopy) were evaluated.
 Seven of them were bipolar disorder mixed, 3 for bipolar disorder manic, and 2 suffered from major depression.
 Of those women, 9 had a parent, sibling, or relative who also suffered from a severe mood disorder.